Pylons/pyramid/docs/glossary.rst

    permission
-     A string or unicode object that represents an action being taken against a context.
+     A string or unicode object that represents an action being taken against a :term:`context` resource.
 A permission is associated with a view name and a resource type by the developer.
 Resources are decorated with security declarations (e.g. an :term:`ACL`), which reference these tokens also.
 Permissions are used by the active to security policy to match the view permission against the resources's statements about which permissions are granted to which principal in a context in order to to answer the question "is this user allowed to do this".
-Examples of permissions:
+Examples of
-     ``read``, or ``view_blog_entries``.
+     permissions: ``read``, or ``view_blog_entries``.

    default permission
      A :term:`permission` which is registered as the default for an